Gut Microbiome & Longevity: What Science Reveals

 Inflammaging: The Gut Connection

-Inflammaging — chronic, low-grade inflammation that accelerates aging — is deeply linked to gut microbiome composition.
+Inflammaging chronic, low-grade inflammation that accelerates aging is linked to gut microbiome composition.
 As diversity declines, pro-inflammatory bacteria increase while protective species diminish.
 This shift weakens the intestinal barrier, allowing inflammatory molecules to enter circulation and drive age-related disease (Ghosh et al., 2020).

 The Stanford Fiber and Fermented Foods Study